Skip to main content

 Academic Upgrading and High School Applicants: It will be necessary to provide proof of enrolment in any required 30-level courses not yet completed (ie. a timetable, list of courses signed by the counsellor/principal or letter from the institution or staff/instructor) AND a final mark of 65% or better in the corresponding 20-level courses.

-• they have a 50% or higher in the four academic requirements for the Veterinary Technology Diploma program (English Language Arts 30-1 or 30-2, Math 30-1 or 30-2, Biology 30 and Chemistry 30); AND
+• they meet the minimum admission requirements in the four academic requirements for the Veterinary Technology Diploma program (English Language Arts 30-1 or 30-2, Math 30-1 or 30-2, Biology 30 and Chemistry 30); AND

 • successfully complete the Veterinary Medical Receptionist Certificate program with a 3.5 GPA or higher